Biomass is living or recently dead biological matter that can be used for fuel or industrial production.

 In addition to the displacement of food crops, the increase in corn-for-ethanol farming may place strains on the Midwest’s water supply.
 According to a 2007 report by the National Academy of Sciences, “[i]ncreased biofuels production will likely increase pressure on the water management challenges the nation already faces as biofuels drive changing agricultural practices, increased corn production, and growth in the number of biorefineries.”
 It also increases demand for natural gas, as corn growth is relatively fertilizer-intensive and natural gas is a key component of fertilizer.

 Nonetheless, the growth of U.S. corn ethanol as a transportation fuel to supplement petroleum will continue, as government programs mandate its use.
-At present, over 200 ethanol plants are operating, most in the corn-rich Midwest, and several additional plants are under construction.
+At present, over 200 ethanol plants are operating, most in the corn-rich Midwest, and several additional plants are under construction or expanding.

 Because of such impediments to corn-based ethanol, much research has been undertaken to develop processes for the conversion of cellulosic biomass into a source of ethanol.
 Some believe that simple grasses and woody products of little other value would be attractive sources for a “next generation” ethanol fuel source.
 On September 3, 2014, a joint venture company called POET-DSM Advanced Biofuels held the grand opening of its Project Liberty cellulosic ethanol plant in Emmetsburg, Iowa.
 The plant is the first of three commercial-scale cellulosic ethanol facilities under development in the Midwest that convert corn stover (corn cobs, leaves, husk, and stalk) into ethanol. [vi]

 Biodiesel is a renewable fuel made from vegetable oils, animal fats, or grease.
 Most biodiesel today is made from soybean oil.
 Biodiesel is most often blended with petroleum diesel in ratios of 2 percent (B2), 5 percent (B5) and 20 percent (B20).
 Fueling engines with biodiesel is, relative to other fuels, in its infancy.
 From an environmental standpoint, it is biodegradable, non-toxic, and, unlike conventional diesel fuel, produces no sulfur emissions.